pjaos/pcbzip/README.md

 INPUT:
 ```

 At this point you'll need another terminal window open displaying the JLCPCB parts database.
-Details on this can be found in the [Searching JLCPCB Parts Database](## Searching JLCPCB Parts Database) section of this document.
+Details on this can be found in the [Searching JLCPCB Parts Database](#Searching JLCPCB Parts Database) section of this document.

 Once you have found the JLCPCB part number for the part to be fitted enter it.
+The next part in the BOM will then be displayed.

 E.G